 - practising singing and plucking in this way is also an apposite way to practise and perfect your phrasing, not only in making it precise but also unique to you, for at base the voice offers more capabilities for expressive intent than a dry, clean acoustic guitar.

 As ever, I would urge you to work this knowledge around your own self and studies.
 With so much of the learning of guitar, the beauty is that it is so easily transposed.
 For an instrument like piano, or a brass or woodwind instrument, the modes can be a far more painful process.
-For guitar, with a fretboard so repetitive and blank as to welcome key changes and adjustments to tuning aplenty, transposition is no more difficult than moving up and/or down the neck in relation to wherever it is that you wish to go.
+For guitar, with a fretboard so repetitive and blank, as to welcome key changes and adjustments to tuning aplenty, to transpose guitar chords, is not much more difficult than moving up and/or down the neck in relation to wherever it is that you wish to go.

 Along such a line of argument, I would suggest you try picking a key, a favourite or simply one that you come to at random, and to work out, using the diagram and formula above as a guide, the Ionian mode in whichever key you happen to have chosen.